 How do we learn about and get started with student loans and parent loans?

 -There are many resources on the financial aid pages of our website available for you.
 To borrow student loans, all students need to access www.studentaid.gov to complete their Entrance Counseling and Master Promissory Note.

--Students can purchase books through the campus bookstore (Grand Rapids only) or through the online bookstore.
+-The Tryus R. Wessell Campus Store is conveniently located on the first floor of the academic center.
+Students can purchase textbooks through the online bookstore at davenportbookstore.com.
 Books are available via several cost-effective options including used, rental or e-books.
 Students can view the list of required/recommended books by accessing the online bookstore link on the DU Student Connection page.

 -All students need to finalize their payment arrangements (financial aid, payment plan, cash, or third-party billing) before classes begin each semester.
 A detailed calendar of dates can be found on our Bursar’s site.
 All students living in on-campus housing must have payment arrangements made for all costs before being allowed to move in.

 Do freshmen have to live on-campus or can they choose to commute?

 -Freshman can choose to commute or live on-campus.
 Students living beyond 45 miles from campus are strongly encouraged to live in the residence halls.
 Research indicates students living on campus have higher GPA’s, retention rates and graduation success!
 If a student chooses to commute, they still have full access to campus activities and organizations.
 We highly recommend they get involved to get the most out of their college experience!